-Hardware decisions impact your IoT product’s cost, user experience, application capabilities, and more.
+Hardware decisions impact your IoT device’s cost, user experience, application capabilities, and more.
 But only about 20% of IoT Product Managers have experience managing hardware.
-In this post, I demystify IoT hardware to help you understand how a smart device acquires, processes, and communicates data to the Cloud.
+In this post, I demystify the hardware inside IoT devices to help you understand how a smart device acquires, processes, and communicates data to the Cloud.

 After surveying hundreds of Product Managers across industries and backgrounds, I’ve found that only about 20% of PMs working in IoT have hardware experience.
 By contrast, over 76% of them are familiar with managing software products.